 The Waffenbehälter 81, lit. weapon container 81, was a German suspended gun pod.
 It was developed in 1942 to further increase the effectiveness of attackers in low level flights.
 Each pod contained three double-barrelled 9.72 mm MG 81 Z machine guns, giving the pod a theoretical fire rate of 10.000 r.p.m.
 This gave them their nickname Gießkanne, or watering can.
-It’s low caliber made it unsuitable against oven lightly armoured targets, but was highly effective against troops and supply dumps.
+It’s low calibre made it unsuitable against any form of armour, but it was highly effective against troops and supply dumps.
 Two variants were developed.
 The A variant had it’s guns under 15 degree angle aiming down, the B variant pointed forward.
 By both variants the outer two guns pointed 0.5 degrees outward, to create a larger area of effect.

 The WB 81 was mostly used on Junkers Ju-87 Stuka’s with one pod under each wing.
 It could be used on Ju 88’s and Do 217 as well with tree pods under each wing.
 The Ju-88 and Do-217 however could only equip the A variant when facing forward, as to not hit the propeller.

 The pods could be connected facing both forward and backward, and were often done both ways, one to fire when approaching target and one when flying away.

 The WB-81 wasn’t a success, making the plane often too vulnerable to AA fire.
 As such, they were only rarely used on the eastern front.

 B variant: 0 degrees

 |Vertical weapon angle||A variant: 0.5 degrees outward for the outer guns|

 B variant: all guns parallel